serge-web/serge/packages/components/src/local/info-markers/README.md

 # Hex Grid documentation

-This is an example readme file for the 'Assets' component.
+This is an example readme file for the 'Info Markers' component.

 ## UI Example